Competition between frustration and spin dimensionality in the classical antiferromagnetic $n$-vector model with arbitrary $n$: Abstract

 \section{Abstract}

-A new method to characterize the strength of magnetic frustration is proposed by calculating the dimensionality of the absolute ground state of the classical nearest-neighbor antiferromagnetic $n$-vector model with arbitrary $n$, describing interactions between spins that reside on the vertices of frustrated molecules.
-Spins having more than three components may minimize the energy more effectively against frustration by allowing bigger angles between nearest-neighbors, leading to ground states in higher than three-dimensional spin space.
-Platonic solids in three and four dimensions, which have equivalent sites and consist of only one type of polygon, have lowest-energy configurations in a number of spin dimensions equal to their real-space dimensionality.
-The same is true for the Archimedean solids, which have equivalent sites but consist of more than one type of polygon.
-Fullerene molecules and geodesic icosahedra, whose sites are not equivalent, can produce ground states in as many as five spin dimensions.
-It is also found that the introduction of interactions in the next higher dimension does not necessarily lower the energy immediately, but it typically takes a finite coupling for this to happen.
-Frustration is also characterized by the maximum value of the ground-state energy when the exchange interactions are allowed to vary, which reveals symmetry patterns in the magnetic behavior and that symmetry and connectivity can play a more important role than molecular size in alleviating frustration.
+A new method to characterize the strength of magnetic frustration is proposed by calculating the minimum dimensionality of the absolute ground states of the classical nearest-neighbor antiferromagnetic $n$-vector model with arbitrary $n$.
+Platonic solids in three and four dimensions and Archimedean solids have lowest-energy configurations in a number of spin dimensions equal to their real-space dimensionality.
+Fullerene molecules and geodesic icosahedra can produce ground states in as many as five spin dimensions.
+Frustration is also characterized by the maximum value of the ground-state energy when the exchange interactions are allowed to vary.